 The most expensive type of Savannah cat is the F0 or F1 Savannah cat which cost £15000-£25000 ($19000- $32,500 USD).

 The cost of owning a Savannah Cat includes veterinarian care and special food.
 The average yearly expense for owning a Savannah cat is around £2000 ($2500) but can vary depending on the price of vet bills in your area.

 What Are The General Requirements Of Owning A Savannah Cat In The UK?

-There are no specific laws that outline the requirements of owning a Savannah cat unless it’s an F1 Savannah Cat.
+When it comes to owning a Savannah cat in the UK, there are no specific laws that outline the requirements of owning a Savannah cat unless it’s an F1 Savannah Cat.
 However, it is vital to understand their particular care needs and ensure you have adequate information before bringing one into your home.
 Many owners find them very rewarding as pets!

 Are Savannah Cats Easy To Care For?

+Although owning a Savannah cat in the UK is possible are they easy to care for?
 Savannah cats are generally very healthy and easy to care for.
 However, it is worth noting that they require a lot of exercise and expensive food.
 They should be vaccinated, dewormed and neutered or spayed as early as possible (ideally between four and six months) before puberty sets in.